-Where SE Asia and Southern Africa and australia are concerned, exhaustive lists are either very long (Africa: 780), very difficult (Cambodia under recorded), or both.
+Where SE Asia and Southern Africa and Australia are concerned, exhaustive lists are either very long (Africa: 780) or very difficult (Cambodia under recorded).
 Also, whilst an exhaustive list of Australian species is eminently possible, listing 324 species with only a dozen ticked off seems pointless so I’ve given that the same treatment.
-The following I’ve treated differently, theswe being simply lists of those species we’ve actually seen.
+The following I’ve treated differently, these being simply lists of those species we’ve actually seen.

 Below is a table of counts of species by various geographic areas, both those that I’m already interested in and those that I’d like to become interested in by visiting.